Get your Missouri Medical Marijuana Card

 • Tourette’s syndrome

-• Debilitating psychiatric disorders, including, but not limited to, post-traumatic stress disorder, if diagnosed by a state licensed psychiatrist
+• Debilitating psychiatric disorders, including, but not limited to:

-• A chronic medical condition that is normally treated with a prescription medication that could lead to physical or psychological dependence, when a physician determines that medical use of marijuana could be effective in treating that condition and would serve as a safer alternative to the prescription medication
+• A chronic medical condition that is normally treated with prescription medications that could lead to physical or psychological dependence, when a physician determines that medical use of marijuana could be effective in treating that condition and would serve as a safer alternative to the prescription medication.

 • In the professional judgment of a physician, any other chronic, debilitating or other medical condition, including, but not limited to: